caddickzac/Music-Manager-for-Plex/README.md

 List genre tagging for tracks and albums that you want included in your playlist (note: artist level genre tagging is ignored for this input).

 How is this affected by Seed Strategy choice?
-* Works on: Genre Mode (and "Auto" if it guesses Genre).
+* Works on: Genre Mode.
 * Ignored by: Deep Dive, Sonic Modes, History, Strict Collection.
 * Does it affect the tracklist?
 Only if you are in Genre Mode.
 * Explanation: If you are in "Sonic Journey" mode and you type "Rock" here, the script ignores it.
 It does not force your Sonic Journey to be Rock songs.
 It is strictly used to start the playlist in Genre Mode.